rphair/frankenwallet/docs/install/internal.md

 - You have selected the root file system to be stored on an encrypted partition.
 This feature requires a separate `/boot` partition on which the kernel and `initrd` can be stored.
 - You should go back and setup a `/boot` partition.

+Here is a point to consider: even though it would be possible (at an expert level) to merge these two partitions after the installation:

+{: .highlight}
-Here is a point to consider: even though it's possible (at an expert level) to merge these two partitions after the installation, due to the limitation of GRUB compatibility to LUKS1 this would also mean your Frankenwallet root — containing all your vital, high-value confidential data — would be encrypted with an older and less secure encryption method.
+> Due to the limitation of GRUB compatibility to LUKS1, this would also mean your Frankenwallet root — containing all your vital, high-value confidential data — would be encrypted with an older and less secure encryption method.

 ### Manually fine-tune the initial GRUB configuration {#fix-grub-config}